read-write-web/rww-play/README.md

 ```

-Finally if you no longer want the couch surfing opportunity to be published you can DELETE it.
+Finally if you no longer want the couch surfing opportunity to be published you can `DELETE` it.
-( It would be better to express that it was sold: DELETing resources on the Web is usually
+( It would be better to express that it was sold: `DELETE`ing resources on the Web is usually
 bad practice: it breaks the links that other people set up to your services )

 ```bash